|

 • Fur standing on end

-Suppose this behavior targets you; back off and give your dog space.
+Suppose this behavior is directed at you, back off and give your dog space.
 If this behavior is targeted at someone or something else, remove your dog from the situation as quickly as possible.

 Understanding what sets your dog off will also help you avoid triggering situations.
 For example, your dog may be fine around new people but not other dogs.
 As such, avoiding the dog park would be a wise choice.

 Some dogs are territorial about their food bowl, while others respond poorly to loud noises.
-If you aren’t sure what triggers your dog’s behavior, keep a journal of what’s happening when your dog shows signs of aggression so you can track common themes.
+If you’re unsure what triggers your dog’s behavior, keep a journal of what’s happening when your dog shows signs of aggression so you can identify common themes.

 Understand territorial aggression.
 Your dog may be overenthusiastic about protecting you or your home.